nico-tome/nico-tome/README.md

 ## About me

 - 🇫🇷 French and 🇪🇸 Spanish
-- 🤺 Hight level fencing at French pole in Bordeaux
+- 🤺 Hight level fencing at French pole at Bordeaux
 - 🎓 42 student at [42 Angouleme](https://42angouleme.fr/)
 - 🗣️ Fluent in: 🇫🇷 🇬🇧 🇪🇸